JustinDFuller/justindfuller.com/content/posts/2022-05-09_reducing_interview_bias.md

 * Were they able to describe a clear component structure?

 These questions aren't perfect.
 However, they should be better than going by my "gut" feeling, which will be affected by hunger, how difficult my day has been, or even how nice the candidate's zoom background is.

+The important part is that you use the *same questions* for every interview.
+The consistency here is key, because it ensures each candidate is judged against the same criteria.

 ## Resources